 - Change the image, headline, and description of your article each time you share it, if needed.

-If it is "ERROR", then this is a real warning and in most cases it will prevent FB IA from publishing.
+Sometimes you'll see either a "WARNING" or an "ERROR" message in Entry Editor when publishing to Instant Articles.
+If the notification begins with "ERROR," then this is a real warning and in most cases it will prevent Instant Articles from publishing.

 If you have any more questions about how to set up Facebook Instant Articles, email firstname.lastname@example.org.

 - Instant Articles | Facebook ›

 - Instant Articles - Home | Facebook ›

 - 7 Things You Need to Know About Facebook Instant Articles ›

 - Facebook Instant Articles: What Marketers and Publishers Need to ... ›